 Who hosts the circle.
-One person needs to organize how the RC meets (e.g., face-to-face or Zoom id), set up a WhatsApp group, monitor time sharing during the meeting (or ask someone else to), and summarize the week's actions.
+One person needs to organize how the RC meets (e.g., face-to-face, Zoom, or FaceTime), set up a WhatsApp or group text or email, monitor time sharing during the meeting (or ask someone else to), collect everyone's contact information (to share with the group), and summarize the week's actions.
 Like any other service role this can be passed to another RC member after a period of service.
 The timekeeper maintains the pace.